AppWerft/TitaniumAndroidModuleDevelopment/TiScrape.md

 ![](https://raw.githubusercontent.com/AppWerft/TitaniumAndroidModuleDevelopment/master/images/d2.jpg)

-With "Add external jar" we select the jar from filesystem.
-Commonly we have copied it into lib.
+First we download the file *jsoup-1.9.2.jar* to our lib folder.
+This is the standard folder for this.
+With *Add external Jar* we select the jar from filesystem.

-If we only find a aar, the we can convert this into jar by simple unzip, rename the jar to the our name (in most cases the same name as the aar.)
+A moderne form of jar is aar.
+An aar is a jar plus resources.
+If we only find a aar in net , the we can convert this aar into jar in three steps:

+1. Extract the AAR file using standard zip extract
+2. Find the classes.jar file in the extracted files
+3. Rename it to your liking and use the wanted jar file in your project

 For using the xpath functionality we copy the source tree: